Greek Feta Yogurt Dip is tangy and deliciously healthy. Serve with crudite and crackers for an easy appetizer or snack.

-Now, onto today’s recipe…a few weeks ago, I bought a Greek feta yogurt dip from Trader Joe’s that the kids loved, so I was curious to see if I could recreate this dip at home.
+This Greek feta yogurt dip is inspired by a dip I bought from Trader Joe’s that the kids loved.
 I inquired at the local Greek market to see if there was an authentic Greek feta dip – there isn’t as far as I can tell.
 However, the store manager suggested that I try mixing feta cheese with garlic, some good olive oil and oregano.
 Under no circumstances would he add Greek yogurt.
 He claimed the only reason to add Greek yogurt would be to stretch out the ingredients since feta is expensive.

 Feta Yogurt Dip with Za'atar